St. Paul Saints (1884–1900): 1901: Saints reform & rejoin New Western League

 St. Paul left the Western League following the 1901 season and the St Paul Saints continued minor league play in 1902 as members of the newly formed American Association.
-The 1902 Saints began a tenure in the American Association that lasted through the 1960 season.
+The 1902 St, Paul Saints began a lengthy tenure of membership in the American Association that lasted through the 1960 season.

 Today, the modern St. Paul Saints franchise continues minor league play under the historic nickname.
 Formed in 1993, the Saints play as members of the Class AAA level International League as the top minor league affiliate of the Minnesota Twins.

 The ballparks

 (1886) Train directions for "St. Paul baseball grounds" West Seventh Street Park (II).
 April 8, 1886 St. Paul Globe.

 From 1884 to 1892, St. Paul hosted games at West Seventh Street Park.
 The ballpark was located at Erie Street between St. Clair Avenue & Grace Street in St. Paul.
 Today, the St. Clair Playground park borders the site.

 In the same period, St. Paul also hosted home games at the Dale and Aurora Grounds due to Sunday Laws in the era.
 The ballpark was also nicknamed as "Comiskey Park" after the team owner and manager Charles Comiskey.
 The ballpark was located in a parcel located at Aurora & Fuller Streets between St. Albans Street North & Dale Street North in St. Paul.

 St. Paul hosted home games at Lexington Park beginning in 1897.
 Charles Comiskey had the ballpark privately built for the team and he retained ownership.
 Edward B. Smith, a Buffalo, New York based businessman invested $75,000 of his own money into the ballpark construction.
 Following the team's move to Chicago in 1901, Comiskey remained as the owner of the ballpark through 1920.
 The ballpark remained in use for St. Paul minor league teams and other uses though 1956.
 Today, the site contains both commercial and residential parcels.
 In the era, the ballpark was located on the city block bordered by Lexington Parkway, University Avenue, Fuller Avenue and North Dunlap Street in St. Paul.

 When Sunday laws became an issue, team owner Charles Comiskey also arranged for the Saints to host select Sunday games at the Minnehaha Driving Grounds in Minneapolis, Minnesota.